 Threefold award: Pforzheim University is a Celonis Academic Centre of Excellence

-Pforzheim University has once again been named a Celonis Academic Centre of Excellence – for the third time in a row.
-This places it among the top international universities that are leaders in teaching, research and application of process mining.
+Pforzheim University has once again been named a Celonis Academic Centre of Excellence – for the fourth time in a row.
+This places it among the top international universities that are leaders in teaching, research and the application of process mining.

 The award recognises our ongoing commitment to inspiring and educating students in future-oriented topics such as digital business processes, data analytics and process automation.
 At the Faculty of Economics and Law, more than 1,300 students per year are now familiarised with the Celonis platform in nine modules at bachelor’s and master’s level.